Chaotic diffusion of complex trajectory and its quantum signature: Summary

 \section{Summary}

+In this work, we make detailed investigations on both the classical and quantum dynamics of the $\mathcal{PT}$KR model. {For $\lambda \approx \lambda_c$, the SM of the wavepacket in momentum space $\mathcal{M}_Q$ is asymptotically unchanged with time evolution, expect some peaks occurring irregularly.
+This is due to the fact that the quantum states evolve to the quasieigenstates which is exponentially localized at different position in momentum space.
+The transition between different quasieigenstates leads to the irregular occurrence of the peaks of $\mathcal{M}_Q$.
+In this situation, both the $\langle p(t)\rangle $ and $\langle p^2(t)\rangle$ exhibit the staircase growth with time.
+For $\lambda \gg \lambda_c$, the non-Hermitian kicking potential produces the stabilized wavepakets, which accelerates unboundedly towards positive direction, i.e., $\langle p(t)\rangle \propto t $.
+In this situation, the quantum particle diffuses ballistically i.e., $\langle p^2(t)\rangle \propto t^2 $ with fixed value of $\mathcal{M}_Q$.}

-In this work, we make detailed investigation on both the classical and quantum dynamics of the $\mathcal{PT}$KR model.
-For the classical dynamics, some trajectories exponentially increase with time, which leads to the exponentially-fast diffusion of imaginary momentum, i.e., $M_2^i(t)\approx \exp(\alpha t + \beta)$ with $\alpha = 2\ln(K)$ and $\beta = 2\ln(\lambda)$.
-The real part of the momentum exhibits the normal diffusion, i.e., $M_2^r = Dt$.
+For the classical dynamics, some trajectories exponentially increase with time, which leads to the exponentially-fast diffusion of imaginary momentum, i.e., $\mathcal{M}_i(t)\approx \exp(\alpha t + \beta)$ with $\alpha = 2\ln(K)$ and $\beta = 2\ln(\lambda)$.
+The real part of the momentum exhibits the normal diffusion, i.e., $\mathcal{M}_r = Dt$.
 The classical diffusion for both the real and imaginary momentum breaks down at a threshold time which depends on the system parameter in the form of $\tau \approx -\log_K(\lambda)$.
 The quantum signature of chaotic diffusion of complex trajectories is reflected by the dynamics of the OTOC $C(t)$.
-In the semiclassical regime, i.e., $\ehbar \ll 1$, the OTOC increases exponentially with time $C(t) \propto e^{\gamma t}$ for time smaller than the Ehrenfest time, i.e., $t < t_E$, after which it increases with the power law, i.e., $C(t) \propto t^2$.
-For sufficiently-long time evolution, the $C(t)$ will exhibit a sharp transition to infinitely large at a threshold time $t^*$.
-Intrinsically, this quantum critical time is closely related to the critical time of classical diffusion $\tau$, i.e., $t^* \approx e^{2\tau}$, which implies that the physics of complex trajectories can be revealed by OTOC.
+In the semiclassical regime, the OTOC increases exponentially with time $C(t) \propto e^{\gamma t}$ for time smaller than the Ehrenfest time, i.e., $t < t_E$, after which it increases with the power law, i.e., $C(t) \propto t^2$.
+The growth rate $\gamma$ of $C(t)$ equals to that of $\mathcal{M}_i(t)$, which demonstrates that the OTOC is the fingerprint of chaotic diffusion of complex trajectories.
+Our investigation is helpful for understanding the quantum-classical correspondence in non-Hermitian systems.

-Finally, we investigate the quantum diffusion which is quantified by the second moment $\mathcal{M}_2$ of the wavepackets in momentum space.
-For $\lambda \approx \lambda_c$, the $\mathcal{M}_2$ is asymptotically unchanged expect some peaks occurring irregularly.
-This is due to the fact that the quantum states evolves to the quasieigenstates which is exponentially localized at different center in momentum space.
-The transition between different quasieigenstates leads to the irregular occurrence of the peaks of $\mathcal{M}_2$.
-For $\lambda \gg \lambda_c$, the non-Hermitian kicking potential produces the stabilized wavepakets, which accelerates unboundedly towards positive direction.
-In this situation, the quantum particle diffuses ballistically with fixed value of $\mathcal{M}_2$.
-Our investigations may sight a new light on quantum chaos and quantum-classical correspondence of non-Hermitian systems.